Columbia County Court Records

 Website: Register in Probate

-The office maintains records for estate administration, wills, guardianships, conservatorships, adoptions, terminations of parental rights, and certain mental health and juvenile proceedings.
+The office keeps records for estate administration, wills, guardianships, conservatorships, adoptions, terminations of parental rights, and certain mental health and juvenile proceedings.

 Types of Probate Records